allanchangcl/aliexapi/README.md

 This Library based on Jan Eichhorn's [Amazon Product Advertising API](https://github.com/Exeu/apai-io).

+If you like this package, feel free to [buy me a coffee](https://www.paypal.me/aliexapi/5) ☕️

 ## AliExpress Affiliate Program

 To signup and join the program, goto http://portals.aliexpress.com/, you need to apply for API Key to get access.